 netstandard is by referencing this metapackage.
 It describes and provides access to the ~40 .NET libraries and associated APIs that define .NET Standard.
 You can reference additional packages that target

 netstandard to get access to additional APIs.

-The spec is not singular, but an incrementally growing and linearly versioned set of APIs.
+The specification is not singular, but an incrementally growing and linearly versioned set of APIs.
 The first version of the standard establishes a baseline set of APIs.
 Subsequent versions add APIs and inherit APIs defined by previous versions.
 There is no established provision for removing APIs from the standard.

 APIs added to any of the runtimes (such as, .NET Framework, .NET Core and Mono) can be considered as candidates to add to the specification, particularly if they are thought to be fundamental in nature.
-New versions of the .NET Standard Library are created based on .NET runtime releases, enabling you to target new APIs from a .NET Standard PCL.
+New versions of .NET Standard are created based on .NET runtime releases, enabling you to target new APIs from a .NET Standard PCL.
 The versioning mechanics are described in more detail in .NET Core Versioning.

-- If you find a library that depends on a higher .NET Standard Library version, you either need to adopt that same version or decide not to use that library.
+- If you find a library that depends on a higher .NET Standard version, you either need to adopt that same version or decide not to use that library.

 - Enable .NET Standard-based PCLs to reference profile-based PCLs.